Management Report 2017

 Real economy and banking industry

-This year, banks are continuing to address the everincreasing pressure on earnings and the strict regulatory requirements with intensive efforts to increase their cost efficiency and review their value chains, including optimizing processes and products.
-The number of mergers for economic reasons should remain high, while employee numbers are likely to decrease further.
-As before, the banks will attempt to hold their position against competitors by aiming for an even greater focus on customer requirements, for example by expanding digital products and services in the context of omnichannel banking.
-Competition will become fiercer as fintechs try to gain more market share.
+In 2018, banks are continuing to address the ever-increasing pressure on earnings and the strict regulatory requirements with intensive efforts to improve their cost efficiency and review their value chains, including optimizing processes and products.
+This will lead to further mergers and an ongoing review of the appropriateness of the branch networks.
+At present, there is still a downward trend in the number of people working in the financial sector, due in large part to the continued influence of digitalization and the change in customer behavior.
+As before, the banks will attempt to hold their position against competitors, including fintechs, by aiming for an even greater focus on customer requirements, for example by expanding digital products and services.

 Volksbanken Raiffeisenbanken Cooperative Financial Network

-Following the recognition of some negative non-recurring items in 2016, allowances for losses on loans and advances will return to their normal level in 2017 and should be in line with the lending portfolio, the envisaged volume of new business, and long-term standard risk costs.
-The potential effects of uncertain political developments on capital markets could have a detrimental impact on allowances for losses on loans and advances.
+Following the recognition of some negative non-recurring items in 2017, allowances for losses on loans and advances will return to their normal level in 2018 and should be in line with the lending portfolio and the envisaged volume of new business.
+The possible implications of uncertain political and macroeconomic developments for credit markets could have a detrimental impact on allowances for losses on loans and advances.

-Other gains and losses on valuation of financial instruments are expected to follow a positive trend, mainly due to the potential that exists to reverse impairment losses in the portfolios of instruments from public issuers in the Real Estate Finance segment.
+Other gains and losses on valuation of financial instruments are expected to follow a positive trend in 2018, mainly due to the potential that exists to reverse impairment losses in the portfolios of instruments from government issuers in the Real Estate Finance segment.
 Volatility in capital markets and the widening of credit spreads on securities from government issuers could have an adverse impact on the forecast improvement in these gains and losses.

-Net income from insurance business is expected to contract in 2017.
-Assuming growth in the net premiums from the different divisions, the decline in net income is expected to be caused by a deterioration in gains and losses on investments held by insurance companies, reflecting the current environment of low interest rates.
-Exceptional events in financial and capital markets, changes in underwriting practices, or potential changes in the regulatory requirements faced by insurers (Solvency II) may adversely affect the level of net income expected to be earned from insurance business.
+Net income from insurance business is expected to contract in 2018.
+Given the expected growth in the gross premiums from the different divisions, the decline in net income is expected to be caused by a deterioration in gains and losses on investments held by insurance companies, reflecting the current environment of low interest rates.
+Exceptional events in financial and capital markets, changes in underwriting practices, or potential changes in the regulatory requirements faced by insurers may mean that net income from insurance business falls short of expectations.

 A compelling business model, supported by sound risk-bearing capacity, is one of the stand-out features of the Cooperative Financial Network.
 The strong support from members and customers, combined with strong capital ratios, enables the Cooperative Financial Network to seize any opportunities for growth that present themselves and thus to successfully maintain its outstanding market position in a challenging regulatory environment.